Patagonia, Argentina – Chile

 Ushuaia (Argentina)

-Ushuaia dubbed the “End of the World,” claims the title of Earth’s most southern city.
+Ushuaia, dubbed the “End of the World,” claims the title of Earth’s southernmost city.
 It’s tucked between the Martial Mountains and the Beagle Channel.
 This spot’s got some cool stuff to see:

 • Tierra del Fuego National Park: It’s a wicked combo of woods, mountains, and shorelines.